Portland ranks as a medium-DSCR-friendliness market with medium growth dynamics, sitting in the Northeast region of the country.

-Portland in context
+Portland in regional context

 Portland sits in the Northeast — high property tax, dense population, mature housing stock.
 Maine coastal metro